guns/vim-sexp/README.markdown

   Enables use of the `.` command for repeating change operations in vim-sexp, as well as repeating builtin operations with vim-sexp's text objects.

+## Treesitter Support

+Although Treesitter is not a requirement, vim-sexp will use it to achieve significant performance gains if it's available.

+:help sexp-treesitter-support

 ## Definitions

 A COMPOUND FORM is a region of text delimited by a pair of `(` and `)`,